ionstage/jcore/README.md

 }
 ```

-You will use this method for initial redrawing.
+You will use this method for an initial update of the element.

 ```js
 class Rect extends jCore.Component {